guimox/guimox-web/src/content/posts/code/tutorial/use-fetch-react-ts.md

 ---
-title: "Hook for fetching data using only React"
+title: 'Hook for fetching data using only React'
-description: "Using React hooks for fetching and controlling the state of data.
-Data, loading and error handling."
+description: 'Using React hooks for fetching and controlling the state of data.
+Data, loading and error handling.'
 pubDate: 2024-12-25
-tags: ["webdev", "react", "frontend"]
+tags: ['webdev', 'react', 'frontend']
 ---

 ### Simplifying data fetching in React with a custom hook